yyerthao/yyerthao/README.md

 ### 🧐🗣🧞 Yer's Philosophies 🌞🌎💥
 1. Growth mindset 🌱 ALL THE WAY.
-It's hard to reel yourself back into loving and being patient with yourself while you grow but I am an advocate for promoting the power of a growth mindset.
-I aim to practice what I preach, but even I succumb to the power of a fixed mindset here and there (BUT! as an optimist, this just paves way for more lessons to be learned).
 2. Be kind, always.
 3. Code puns ... good for health.
 4. Bad code is just code that doesn't work YET, keep going.